ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 ### filter

-Let's say we only want to log odd numbers
+To only log odd numbers

 ```ts
 const source$ = from([1, 2, 3, 4, 5]);
 source$.pipe(filter(event => event % 2)).subscribe(event => console.log(event));
 ```

-Perhaps there's a chance the `source$` might emit a `null` event so we use a filter to prevent it from going through the rest of the source sequence
+Say there's a possibility that the `source$` might emit a `null` value.
+You can use a `filter`` to stop it from passing through the rest of the sequence.

 ```ts
 const source$ = from([1, 2, 3, null, 5]);